Kong/hashicorp-consul-blogposts/ConsulConnect/README.md

 Creating an EKS Cluster
 eksctl creates implicitly a specific VPC for our EKS Cluster.

-$ eksctl create cluster --name Kong-ConsulConnect --version 1.17 --nodegroup-name standard-workers --node-type t3.medium --nodes 1
+$ eksctl create cluster --name K4K8S-ConsulConnect --version 1.17 --nodegroup-name standard-workers --node-type t3.medium --nodes 1

 Deleting the EKS Cluster
 In case you need to delete it, run the following command: